 - list all the links to your Collection items

-- post a link to a Page (learn more about the difference between WordPress posts and pages; watch the class help session on using posts and pages) on your site that has the list of links.
+- post a link to a Page (learn more about the difference between WordPress posts and pages; watch one of last summer’s class help session on using posts and pages) on your site that has the list of links.

 Second, announce your collection on Twitter using the

 I read all Twitter posts using the class tag.
 When I see your blog post and Twitter announcement, you will have successfully submitted Collection III.